F.A.Q.#

 pyproject.toml

-tells everything you need to know about your package, nicely split into sections.poetry.lock
+tells everything you need to know about your package, nicely split into sections.uv.lock

 gives an exhaustive set of exact versions (including where to find them) that works.